Thief Stole Tools from 89-year-old Sign Maker

 “So I come out the door and all of a sudden I got out here and the truck was gone,” he described while showing the driveway in front of his workshop.

 Watkins explains how a white-colored Chevy work van was parked in the driveway.
 Attached to it was a green-colored 35-foot boom lift.
 Both were missing Sunday morning.
+I wonder how much these would cost to rent from access hire in Melbourne.

 “I bought that lift about five years ago,” Watkins said.
 “I didn’t think I’d climb a ladder again.
 Well, here you are.
 You never know!”